Elon Musks: Management Principles to Increase Productivity

 Now ask yourself honestly, what kind of a Manager are you?
 Micro-manager?
 Hands off?
 Do you run frequent meetings or 1:1s?
 Or do you wait for employee to come to you?
 Now what kind of Manager do you want to be?
 Do you want to see results, have a team all working towards the same goal and maximise productivity?

-Well, acclaimed entrepreneur Elon Musk has yet again answered all our prayers with an email that defines the rules of management and corporate culture.
+Well, acclaimed entrepreneur and the worlds second richest person Elon Musk has yet again answered all our prayers with an email that defines the rules of management and corporate culture.
 His 11 techniques to improve productivity perfectly outline a unique perspective on what it takes to be an effective Manager, no frills, no glitter, just straight to the point.

 Before we uncover the holy grail of management techniques, what is it about Elon Musk that makes him one of the greatest visionaries of our time?
 He has founded or been heavily involved in some of the most innovative companies like Tesla, SpaceX, PayPal, SolarCity and Neuralink.
 Many who have worked close to Musk say he’s kept a hand in the day-to-day operations of every company he leads.